There’s nothing quite like the smell of a charcoal grill, all fired up with some prime cuts of delicious food getting slowly cooked to perfection.

 Many people believe that it’s not really possible to control your heat well on a charcoal grill, but they’re dead wrong.

 First, you’ll want to season your pork butt.
 You can choose any type of seasoning you want, dry or otherwise, but we recommend a mix of salt, pepper, brown sugar, cinnamon, chili flakes for medium heat and some barbecue sauce if you’re feeling adventurous.
-If you really wanna impress, use some of our famous Dickey's Rubs
+If you really want to impress, use some of our famous Dickey's Rubs.

 Once you’ve got your charcoal grill nice and hot, use a pair of BBQ tongs to sort of make a clear space in the middle, pushing those coals to the edges of your grill.
 Next, place your pork butt in the center, close the lid and wait a few hours for it to cook, turning it every now and then.